back to glossary

 pc

-Wattage is the rate of electrical power consumption expressed in watts (W).
+Wattage is the measure of electrical power expressed in watts (W).

 expanded